-Capital markets: high-yield debt offerings - advice to issuers
+Capital markets: high-yield debt offerings in United States

 Davis Polk & Wardwell LLP

 ‘One of the leading capital markets practices in the country’, Davis Polk & Wardwell LLP is held up by clients as an ‘exceptional underwriter-side counsel’.
 The group also continues to increase its share of company-side representations; most notably, it ranked among the top six issuer-side firms in the USA for deal value during 2018.
 The ‘absolutely first-rate group’ comprises ‘extremely practical and knowledgeable lawyers’, with department co-head Michael Kaplan widely hailed as ‘one of the true heavy-hitters in the market’.
 In a highlight example of the firm’s recent run of headline issuer-side deals, Kaplan advised Valeant Pharmaceuticals on a string of high-yield notes offerings totaling $6.8bn.
 On the West Coast, Menlo Park-based Alan Denenberg advised Equinix on three offerings of high-yield notes worth a combined €2.7bn.
 Meanwhile, the firm also continued to win top roles for managers, which included Kaplan and Derek Dostal advising the representatives of the initial purchasers on two high-yield debt offerings by Coty worth $550m and €800m, respectively.
 Kaplan also paired up with ‘very strong’ younger partner Shane Tintle to advise the representatives of the initial purchasers on a $1.5bn high-yield senior notes offering by Hilton.